 The phone extended controls provide two very simple but useful simulations within the emulator.
 The first option allows for the simulation of an incoming call from a designated phone number.
-This can be of particular use when testing the way in which an app handles high level interrupts of this nature.
+This can be of particular use when testing how an app handles high-level interrupts of this nature.